 - avoid hyphens, they're annoying and people forget about them

-- avoid numbers, you’ll have to clarify every time you tell people your domain name hat it’s the digits rather then the number spelled in letters
+- avoid numbers, you'll have to clarify every time you tell it to people, for example that it's the digits rather then the number spelled in letters

 - find a domain with words that people are searching for, such as 'cheap cars' cheapcars.com – this can help with SEO (Search Engine Optimisation), the methods used to make your website more attractive to search engines so that they list it higher in rankings.

-- try to keep your domain name unique and brandable
+- try to keep it unique and brandable

 - check the name isn't trademarked

 If you're really stuck for ideas you can try to use domain name generators like Domain Name Soup for ideas.
 There are many such generators online but this one offers a diverse number of ways to search such as by the number of letters, or exact vowel and consonant placements, male or female domains, and much more.